Jared-Caraan/dbt_reviewer/3 - Advanced dbt Techniques/11 - Advanced Deployment/4 - Orchestration/2 - Scheduling Options.md

 This is extremely useful for slim CI.
 This means that whenever a pull request is created in the Git provider, there will be a job automatically triggered in dbt Cloud, and get results of this job showing in the git provider.

-We also have the abilitym if we use a custom branch to say that we only want to trigger a job when a PR is created to merge into a custom branch.
+We also have the ability if we use a custom branch to say that we only want to trigger a job when a PR is created to merge into a custom branch.

 ### API